$SU(\infty)$ Quantum Gravity and Cosmology: Introduction

-In the absence of a satisfactory quantum model for spacetime, gravity, and their relationship with other fundamental interactions, we take an abstract approach, based on a few well motivated axioms to construction of a quantum Universe.
-Rationale and preliminaries of \sqgr~was first reported in~\cite{houriqmsymmgr} and in more details in~\cite{hourisqgr}.
-Some of the technical details and demonstrations are reported in~\cite{hourisqgrym}, and the model is compared with some of other approaches to quantum gravity in~\cite{hourisqgrcomp}.
-In this letter we review the essential features of the model studied so far.
+The \sqgr~was first reported in~\cite{houriqmsymmgr} and in more detail in~\cite{hourisqgr}.
+Some of the technical details and demonstrations are reported in~\cite{hourisqgrym}, and the model is compared with some of other approaches to quantum gravity, including QFM mentioned above in~\cite{hourisqgrcomp}.
+The aim of this letter is to provide a concise description of the essential features of the model as studied so far.
+In-depth explanations of the reviewed topics and their mathematical derivation can be found in~\cite{houriqmsymmgr,hourisqgr,hourisqgrym,hourisqgrcomp}.